Valley of Roses: The Essential Travel Guide to Kalaat M'Gouna

 How to get to Kalaat M’Gouna and the Valley of Roses

-If you’re coming from Marrakech, the drive to the Valley of the Roses is itself an adventure, as the road winds its way upwards through the dramatic Tizi n Tichka Pass.
-From here, you’ll be treated to panoramic views across the Atlas Mountains that stretch out as far as the eye can see.
-In Marrakech, you’ll find a wealth of accommodation options to suit all budgets
+If you’re coming from Marrakech, the drive to the Valley of Roses is an adventure in itself, as the road winds its way up through the dramatic Tizi n Tichka Pass.
+From here, you’ll be treated to panoramic views across the Atlas Mountains that stretch as far as the eye can see.
+In Marrakech, you’ll find a wealth of accommodation options to suit all budgets.

-Travel guide to the Valley of the Roses in Morocco
+Travel guide to the Valley of Roses in Morocco

-Best places to stay in the Valley of the Roses
+Best places to stay in the Valley of Roses

 "An amazing view over the Rose Valley!
 A place for a peaceful retreat to read a book while enjoying the view.
 The service was great and the breakfasts and dinners were some of the best during our trip in Marroco.” - Francisco (read more reviews here)

-Best places to stay in the Valley of the Roses
+Best places to stay in the Valley of Roses

 The exterior of Dar Timitar - one of the best places to stay in the Valley of the Roses (photo courtesy of Expedia)

-"A very beautiful kasbah in a very peaceful location with beautiful views.
-The rooms were tidy, clean and fully equipped.
-The staff were very welcoming and helpful.
-The food was excellent.
-Highly recommended!” - Gary (read more reviews here)
+"A very beautiful kasbah in a very peaceful location with beautiful views.” - Gary (read more reviews here)

-Best places to stay in the Valley of the Roses
+Best places to stay in the Valley of Roses

 Decorative arches inside Kasbah Agoulzi - a highly-rated hotel in the Valley of the Roses (photo courtesy of Expedia)

 "Maison d'hôtes IZZA is a hidden gem!
-Isabelle and Mohammed are both amazing hosts.
 The property is removed from the center of town, but it is tranquil and serene, overlooking the valley.” - Marta (read more reviews here)

-Best places to stay in the Valley of the Roses
+Best places to stay in the Valley of Roses, Morocco

 One of the colourful rooms at Maison d'hôtes IZZA (photo courtesy of Expedia)